jeffsani/MaxMindGeoIP2ADC/README.md

 </ol>

 <strong>Required Environment Variables</strong></br>
-The following variables and their respective values are required at script runtime so it is suggested they be stored in .bashrc
+The following variables and their respective values are required at script runtime so it is suggested they be stored in .bashrc and or .bash_profile or a local configuration file
 <ul>
    <li>LICENSE_KEY=XXXX</li>
    <li>EDITION=[GeoLite2 or GeoIP2]</li>